gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/bulksolution.rst

 ..  container:: justify

-    Here we also specified that the thermostat is applied to the entire system (we could choose to apply it only to a certain group of atom, which we will do later), and that the damping constant for the thermostat is 0.5 ps.
+    Here, we also specified that the thermostat is applied to the entire system, and that the damping constant for the thermostat is equal to 0.5 ps.

-    Note that the relatively high temperature of 360 K has been chosen here in order to reduce the viscosity of the solution and converge toward the desired result (i.e. the diffusion coefficient) faster.
+..  container:: justify

-    We now have a minimalist input file for performing the NVT step.
+    Note that the relatively high temperature of 360 K has been chosen here in order to reduce the viscosity of the solution and converge toward the desired result faster.
+We now have a minimalist input file for performing the first NVT simulation.
 Run it by typing in the terminal:

 ..  code-block:: bw